lusinlu/bias-loss-skipblocknet/README.md

 # Bias Loss & SkipblockNet
-Demo for bias loss and SkipblockNet architecture presented in ICCV 2021 paper of "Bias Loss for Mobile Neural Networks".
+[ICCV 2021]Demo for the bias loss and SkipblockNet architecture presented in the [paper](https://arxiv.org/pdf/2107.11170.pdf) "Bias Loss for Mobile Neural Networks".

 ## Requirements
 for installing required packages run